-Car Hire for the time after the accident, who is entitled and for how long?
+Car Hire for the time after the accident for repair duration, who is entitled and for how long?

-Car hire for bridging the time to stay mobile, from the time of the accident to the car been returned repaired, should be a mandatory liability to those causing the accident and to be part of the compensation.
+Car hire for bridging the time to stay mobile, from the time of the accident to the car been returned repaired, should be a mandatory liability to pay for by those causing the accident and to be part of the compensation.

 Who is entitled to claim car hire at all?